Buffalo Audubon Society

 Painted Turtle

-Habitat: Across North America, Including the Great Lakes and the MIssissippi Watershed
+Habitat: Across North America, Including the Great Lakes and the Mississippi Watershed

 Conservation Status: Least Concern